Federico Fernández (footballer)

 Federico Fernández (/es-419/; born 21 February 1989) is an Argentine former professional footballer who played as a centre-back.

-Fernández began his career at Estudiantes de La Plata, where he reached the final of the Copa Sudamericana and won the Copa Libertadores, before moving to Napoli in 2011.
+Fernández began his career at Estudiantes, where he reached the final of the Copa Sudamericana and won the Copa Libertadores, before moving to Napoli in 2011.
 He was used sparingly by the Serie A club, and spent time on loan at Getafe, before joining Swansea City in 2014.
-He played for Newcastle United from 2018 to 2022.
+He joined English club Newcastle United in 2018.
+He left in 2022 and had shorts spells at Elche in Spain and Al-Duhail in Qatar, before returning to Estudiantes, where he retired from professional football in 2024.

-Fernández made his full international debut in 2009 and has since earned over 30 international caps, scoring three goals.
-He was part of the Argentine squad which reached the 2014 FIFA World Cup Final.
+Fernández made his full international debut for Argentina in April 2011 and earned over 30 international caps, scoring three goals.
+He was part of the Argentine squad for the 2014 World Cup, where they lost 1–0 to Germany in the final.

 Early life

-Fernández was born February 21, 1989, in Tres Algarrobos, a town in the province of Buenos Aires.
-Fernández has Italian origins: his maternal great-grandfather was a native of Lacedonia, in the Province of Avellino.
-As a result, he has an Italian passport.
+Federico Fernández was born 21 February 1989, in Tres Algarrobos, Argentina, a town in the province of Buenos Aires.
+He holds Italian heritage, as his maternal great-grandfather was a native of Lacedonia, in the province of Avellino.
+As a result, Fernández also possesses an Italian passport.